 Who requires Open Access?

-Aberystwyth University Research Committee and Executive have agreed that where possible, all new Journal contributions, including Conference Proceedings published in a journal edition, should be made available through a Green OA route.
-AU Open Access and PURE submission policy
+Aberystwyth University Research Committee and Executive have mandated that all new Journal contributions, including Conference Proceedings published in a journal edition, should be made available through Green OA.
+Open Access and PURE submission policy.

 Within AU, the Green OA route can be achieved by the deposit of research output records in PURE on publication acceptance, along with a full text of the item once available.
-Once verified, output records will then be transferred automatically to CADAIR, the University’s institutional repository.
+Once verified, output records will then be made visible via the Aberystwyth Research Portal.

-Please note that the deposit of papers on social media sites such as ResearchGate, Mendeley and Academia.edu will not meet with HEFC or RCUK Open Access requirements, either in terms of metadata content or capacity for the records to be aggregated and harvested.
-Please always submit your papers to PURE as your primary Open Access deposit route.
+Please note that the deposit of papers on social media sites such as ResearchGate, Mendeley and Academia.edu will not meet with UKRI Open Access requirements, either in terms of metadata content or capacity for the records to be aggregated and harvested - and may be in breach of copyright.
+Please always submit your papers to PURE as your primary Open Access deposit method.

-Research Council UK (RCUK) expect that all research articles derived from their funded projects and submitted for publication within a journal or conference proceeding be made available OA.
-These articles must include details of the funding that supported the research and, if applicable, a statement on how the underlying research materials – such as data, samples or models – can be accessed.
+UK Research & Innovation expect that all research articles derived from their funded projects and submitted for publication within a journal or conference proceeding be made available by OA.
+These articles must include details of the funding that supported the research and, if applicable, a statement on how the underlying research materials, such as data, samples or models, can be accessed.

-RCUK’s preferred OA route is Gold to allow immediate access to the published research but they also support the Green route- deposit of the author’s accepted manuscript (post-print) within an institutional repository- within set embargo periods (6 month embargo for STEM subjects and 12 month embargo for Arts & SSH).
+UKRI’s preferred OA route is Gold to allow immediate access to the published research, but they also support the Green route: deposit of the author’s accepted manuscript (post-print) within an institutional repository immediately upon acceptance (within 1 month) in an institutional repository.

-From 1st April 2013 funding for Gold OA article processing charges (APCs) ceased to be an allowable expense within RCUK grants, with funding instead being provided through block grants to institutions for dissemination.
-Full information on how to access the AU's block grant from RCUK can be found on the "Open Access - Where" page in the section on Gold/Hybrid Routes.
+Funding for Gold OA article processing charges (APCs) is not an allowable expense within UKRI grants, with funding instead being provided through block grants to institutions for dissemination.
+Full information on how to access the AU's block grant from UKRI can be found on the "Open Access - Where" page in the section on Gold/Hybrid OA.

 Details of other funders’ OA policies are available to view within the SHERPA Juliet service: http://www.sherpa.ac.uk/juliet/.

-How to be Compliant with 'REF2020' Open Access Policy at AU
+How to be Compliant with REF Open Access Policy at AU

-At Aberystwyth University, this means that for peer-reviewed journal outputs to be eligible for REF2020, a record of the paper with the post-print attached must be deposited in PURE (http://pure.aber.ac.uk) within three months of acceptance.
+At Aberystwyth University, this means that for peer-reviewed journal outputs to be eligible for REF, a record of the paper with the post-print attached must be deposited in PURE (http://pure.aber.ac.uk) within three months of acceptance (but research funded by UKRI must be deposited with 1 month as noted above).
 This ruling applies to all peer-reviewed journal articles and to conference papers published in journals with ISSNs.
-AU Open Access and PURE submission policy
+Open Access and PURE submission policy

-When the paper is actually published (i.e. appears on the publisher’s website or appears in print), Information Services will add the final details of the output (e.g. volume, issue, page numbers) to the PURE record, a link to the publisher’s version of the paper (where permissible), set any appropriate embargo period for the final version of the paper and verify that the papers details are correct.
+When the paper is actually published (i.e. appears on the publisher’s website or appears in print), the final details of the output (volume, issue, page numbers, a link to the publisher’s version of the paper etc) will be checked and added to the PURE record.
+Any appropriate embargo period will be set for the accepted version of the paper.

-Embargo periods can be checked on the AU’s journal advisory pages at: http://www.aber.ac.uk/en/research/good-practice/open-access/where/journal-advisory/ or on the Sherpa/Romeo site at: http://www.sherpa.ac.uk/romeo/index.php
+Embargo periods can be checked on the Sherpa/Romeo site at: http://www.sherpa.ac.uk/romeo/index.php

 Gold Open Access Papers

-Please note that deposit of post-prints for ‘REF2020’ is not required for papers made open access by the Gold route – where payment of Article Processing Charges (APCs) makes the final version of the paper open to all readers immediately upon publication.
+Please note that deposit of post-prints for REF is not required for papers made open access by the Gold route, i.e. where payment of Article Processing Charges (APCs) makes the final version of the paper open to all readers immediately upon publication.
 Deposit of the final published version of Gold OA papers is required in PURE as soon as possible after publication.